2010 United States Senate election in California: Campaign

-The Los Angeles Times research of public records indicated Fiorina had failed to vote in most elections.
-Fiorina responded by saying, "I'm a lifelong registered Republican but I haven't always voted, and I will provide no excuse for it.
+Through 2009, the race largely shaped up as a campaign between former Hewlett-Packard executive Carly Fiorina and Irvine assemblyman Chuck DeVore.
+In November 2009, the Los Angeles Times reported that Fiorina had failed to vote in most elections.
+Fiorina apologized by saying, "I'm a lifelong registered Republican but I haven't always voted, and I will provide no excuse for it.
 You know, people die for the right to vote.
 And there are many, many Californians and Americans who exercise that civic duty on a regular basis.
 I didn't.
 Shame on me."